Skip to main content

 Now, we get into the thick of the literature review by diving into the existing scientific publications on our subject.

-There are many ways to search for literature, and it can be overwhelming when considering the thousands of resources and databases available.
+There are many ways to search for literature.
 In this example, we'll follow a simple but comprehensive strategy with 3 steps:

 1. Find one or more "starting articles"